-Postural therapy is an amazing practise you can do from home to realign your joints and restore proper alignment.
+Postural therapy is an amazing practice you can do from home to realign your joints and restore proper alignment.
 We tend to spend too much time sitting, standing, looking at our phones with our heads down.
-This creates a lot of muscle imbalances that leads to chronic pain.
+This creates a lot of muscle imbalances that lead to chronic pain.

 I make postural therapy a must.
 Otherwise, I am just treating symptoms.
 Working on your posture also reduces your visits to the physio clinics because you don’t need to get “re-adjusted” every week to treat the symptoms of postural misalignment.